 Ever wondered why parametric tests in xUnit are called “theories”?
-And why tests are “facts” instead of, well, just “tests”?
+And why are tests called “facts” instead of, well, just “tests”?

 I’ve been tought to use xUnit theories as a mere trick to repeat a test with different inputs, without incurring in duplication: